HandyLabel: Towards Post-Processing to Real-Time Annotation Using Skeleton Based Hand Gesture Recognition: Result and Discussion

 \subsection{END-USER APPLICATION: \appName}

-\appName is designed as a real-time hand gesture recognition system that enables intuitive, instantaneous data annotation. \autoref{fig:overview_app} illustrates the system workflow and the web application user-interface.
+\appName is designed as a real-time hand gesture recognition system that enables intuitive, instantaneous data annotation.
+Our application focuses mainly on annotations better suited for real-time events, such as cognitive or emotional states for each individual.
+The system will avoid recall-based annotations after the event, which might lead to false memories and incorrect annotations. \autoref{fig:overview_app} illustrates the system workflow and the web application user-interface.
 The complete implementation is available as open-source software~\footnote{\textbf{APPLICATION LINK: \url{https://anonymous.4open.science/r/handylabel}}}.